 Why am I mentioning food in the entertainment section?

-*now trying to focus & stop daydreaming about a delicious chicken sandwich from McDonalds*
+*now trying to focus & stop daydreaming about a delicious burger from McDonalds*

-Okay, please don’t mind the last section…I’m back to reality now.
+Okay, please don’t mind the last part…I’m back to reality now.
 Lets Start!

 Cairo Festival City Mall – my FAV mall & 1 of the best places to hang out in Cairo.
 Also, it’s the ideal spot if you’re a shopaholic like me.
 It is located in New Cairo.
 There is Debenhams, Bershka, Stradivarius, Zara, Topshop, Aerocrombie, Tommy Hilfiger, H&M, American Eagle, Oysho, Tally Weijl, Victoria’s Secret, Marks & Spencer, and loads more!
 There’s also an outdoor “Villiage” where there is a great selection of restaurants, plus a dancing fountain so you can eat & watch.
 There’s also a cinema & Carrefour – so as you can see, it’s a pretty well-rounded mall.